-Making raised donuts is not as difficult as one would imagine.
-This is a great recipe to use up the last of a bottle of wine, or a great alternative to a piece of cake for dessert.
+Making glazed, vegan doughnuts is not as difficult as one would imagine.
+This is a great recipe to use up the last of a bottle of wine, or as a great alternative to a piece of cake for dessert.

 - 1 package yeast

 - ½ cup soy milk plus 1 tablespoon cornstarch

 - 3 tablespoons non-hydrogenated margarine

 - 4 cups flour

 - ¼ teaspoon salt